-If you are making meatballs and are wondering how long you need to cook them, you came to the right place.
-After all of the Italian meatballs I’ve been making lately, I consider myself a meatball expert.
+If you are making meatballs and wondering how long to bake meatballs at 400, you’ve come to the right place.
+After all the Italian meatballs I’ve been making lately, I consider myself a meatball expert.
+Whether you’re making classic beef meatballs, turkey meatballs, or something a little different, getting the right cook time is key to keeping them juicy and full of flavor.

 A good rule of thumb is to bake meatballs for 20-25 minutes at 400 degrees fahrenheit.
 Every oven is different so the cooking time will not be the same for everyone.
 You will know the meatballs are ready when the internal temperature of the meatballs is 165 degrees.
 You can test the temperature of the meatballs by sticking an instant-read thermometer into the center of the meatball.